SolutionGuidance/psm/requirements/README.md

 * psm-reqs.el
   Elisp for working with requirements in Emacs.
-Start by invoking `psm-load-reqs' on a file created by 'show-reqs elisp'.
+Start by invoking `psm-load-reqs' on a file created by './show-reqs elisp'.

-* issues-2018-03-31.org
-  An export of all issues and their labels, for a new reqs sweep.

 ## Sources of requirements